posaunehm/Livet/html_src/index.md

 ### 2. View Support

-Livet has a very simple principle on view support functions; *To Make Unbindable bindable.* Thats it.
+Livet has a very simple principle on view support functions; *To Make Unbindable bindable.* That's it.

 For view support libraries on XAML platform, not limited in WPF or MVVM, can do only two things; "expanding or supplementing control functionality" and "enabling to add more functions for binding".
-Since Livet is not a control library but a MVVM infrastructure, it's very natural focusing the principle, "To Make Unbindable Bindable".
+Since Livet is not a control library but a MVVM infrastructure, it's very natural focusing the principle "To Make Unbindable Bindable".

 <!--
 Livetの特徴② – View Support